Rhinoplasty Surgeon – Dr. Fasching

-Dr. Michael Fasching performs rhinoplasty at his Minneapolis, MN plastic surgery facility.
+Dr. Michael Fasching performs rhinoplasty at his state-of-the-art plastic surgery facility.
 In the paragraphs below, he describes the procedure and how it can be used to help rhinoplasty patients develop a more balanced facial profile.

 Rhinoplasty, or nose reshaping surgery, is one of the more common plastic surgery procedures.
 Rhinoplasty can reduce or increase the size of your nose, change the shape of the tip or the bridge, narrow the span of the nostrils, or change the angle between your nose and your upper lip.
 It may also correct a birth defect or injury, or help relieve some breathing problems.